curl/everything-curl/sourcecode-layout.md

 applications.
 Some of them are generated at configure or release time so they do not look identical in the git repository as they do in a release archive.

-With modern libcurl, all an application is expected to do in its C source code is `#include <curl/curl.h>`
+With modern libcurl, all an application is expected to include in its C source code is `#include <curl/curl.h>`

 ### docs